nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 The M33 TrustZone divides the application MCU into secure and non-secure domains.
 When the MCU boots, it always starts executing from the secure area.
-The secure bootloader chain starts the :ref:`nrf9160_ug_secure_partition_manager` or :ref:`TF-M <ug_tfm>`, which configures a part of memory and peripherals to be non-secure and then jumps to the main application located in the non-secure area.
+The secure bootloader chain starts the :ref:`nrf9160_ug_secure_partition_manager` or the :ref:`Trusted Firmware-M (TF-M) <ug_tfm>`, which configures a part of memory and peripherals to be non-secure and then jumps to the main application located in the non-secure area.

 In Zephyr, :ref:`zephyr:nrf9160dk_nrf9160` is divided into two different build targets: